ISISComputingGroup/ibex_developers_manual/OLD-Manual-deployment-instructions-(not-for-normal-use).md

-# Steps using Manual Steps
+# Steps using Manual Steps (These should not normally be used to do a "standard deployment" but may be useful if you are doing a strange deploy)

 ## Preparatory Steps for Client and Server

 - Inform the instrument scientist that you are going to upgrade the instrument in 5 minutes so that they are not surprised when you remote desktop to the instrument.